alekseyl1992/smartquery/README.md

 Documentation: https://docs.smartbot-vk.ru/smartquery/vvedenie

-It is based on `ply` library and uses Python runtime to implement all the functions and opearations.
+It is based on `ply` library and uses Python runtime to implement all the functions and operations.